legluondunet/MyLittleLutrisScripts/Dragon Age - Origins/README.md

-# Dragon Age Origins - Ultimate Edition - GOG
+# Dragon Age - Origins - Ultimate Edition - GOG

 ### Description:
 This script will facilitate you install of this game on Linux OS:
-"Dragon Age Origins - Ultimate Edition - GOG" GOG edition.
+"Dragon Age - Origins - Ultimate Edition" provided by GOG.
 During install please let all options by default.
 Big thanks to people who gave their time to permit us playing this game in the best conditions on Linux platform.

 ### Technical notes:
 - Please report issue concerning this script on my Github page: